-Our South East team were recently called upon to inspect a windmill where the owner had a suspicion of a woodworm infestation.
-Our instructions from the concerned windmill owner were to inspect all accessible timbers as well as providing any recommendations regarding treatments and structural repairs.
+This particular type of windmill is known as a “Post Mill”, named after the wooden post that the structure is built around.
+With many wooden windmills having met a fiery fate due to their flammable structures, this one in question has stood the test of time.
+Timberwise South East was called upon to inspect the windmill as the owner had a suspicion of a woodworm infestation.
+Timberwise were to inspect all accessible timbers as well as providing any recommendations regarding woodworm treatments and structural repairs.

-We recommended that our technicians were to clean down and prepare timbers as necessary for treatment.
-Our technicians would then apply insecticide and fungicidal spray to the timbers, in doing this the spray would absorb into the wood for a period of about an hour and exterminate any eggs or woodworm near the surface of the timber.
+Timberwise technicians initially cleaned down and prepared the timbers for treatment.
+The technicians then applied insecticide and fungicidal spray to the timbers, in doing this the spray absorbed into the wood for a period of about an hour and exterminated any eggs or woodworm near the surface of the timber.

 Arranging a Woodworm Survey